happyfeetfollowme/tdccp-ecommerce-platform/Requirement and Design/prd.md

 *   **Checkout Process:**
     1.  **Shipping Information:** The user provides their shipping address.
     2.  **Shipping Method:** The user selects a shipping method.
 For the initial release, a single, free shipping option will be presented.
-    3.  **Order Review & Confirmation:** The user reviews their order details (items, shipping address, total cost).
-Upon confirmation, the order is placed and its status is set to "Processing".
+    3.  **Order Review & Confirmation:** The user reviews their order details.
+The system groups items by their associated wallet address.
+Upon confirmation, one or more orders are placed (one for each unique wallet address), and their status is set to "Processing".
     4.  **Inventory Update:** The system deducts the purchased items from the available inventory.
-    5.  **Payment Notification:** The user is notified that the order is ready for payment.
+    5.  **Payment Notification:** The user is notified that the order(s) are ready for payment.
-    6.  **Payment:** The user is directed to a payment page to complete the purchase using Solana Pay.
-This will be the only available payment method.
+    6.  **Payment:** The user is directed to a payment page to complete the purchase for each order using Solana Pay.
 *   **Order Confirmation:**
-    *   After a successful payment, an order confirmation page is displayed, summarizing the order details.
+    *   After a successful payment, an order confirmation page is displayed, summarizing the details of all created orders.

 #### 3.1.3.
 User Account
 *   **Authentication:**